halsayed/se-workshop/docs/overview/lab-environment.md

 This workshop will be conducted in a dedicated lab environment designed to provide you with a hands-on experience with Nutanix Enterprise AI.
 The lab environment consists of the following components:

-## Hosted POC (HPOC)

-The foundation of our lab is a Nutanix Hosted POC (HPOC).
-This cluster is specifically configured to handle the demanding storage and performance requirements of AI workloads.
-It provides a scalable and resilient storage solution for your models, data, and applications.

-## Nutanix Kubernetes Platform (NKP)

-We will be using the Nutanix Kubernetes Platform (NKP) to deploy and manage our containerized AI applications.
-NKP is a CNCF-certified Kubernetes distribution that is tightly integrated with the Nutanix Cloud Platform.
-It simplifies the deployment and management of Kubernetes clusters, allowing you to focus on your applications rather than the underlying infrastructure.

 ## Lab Architecture